tkn777/retentions/README.md

 | `-l, --last <int>` | Always keep the N most recently modified files |

 💡 Every retention option can be combined with any (or all) others\
+📝 `--last` keeps just the `N` most recently modified files, so it may keep files the other retention options may not keep\
 ⚠️ At least one retention option has to be specified &nbsp;